Tomasz Imieliński: Research and recognition

 Since January 2006, the band had also gone by the name of "The Professor and System Crash", the band title used on their 2006 re-printing of their 2005 CD "War By Remote Control".

 Internity, the first show of System Crash, focused on the internet revolution and its philosophical consequences – interplay between the virtual and real world, anthropomorphization of machines, programs and files.
 All lyrics were written by Tomasz Imieliński.
-Internity was featured in Knitting Factory, in 2001, and received enthusiastic reviews in Star Ledger and New York Times.
-System Crash played to sold out audiences and quickly achieved cult status in the avant-garde music scene of New York City.
 The group stopped performing around 2007.